TracyGermanotta/hello-world/README.md

 # hello-world

-Just another repository
+Hi Humans!

-I'm Tracy Liu.
-I'm a bit interested in almost everything.
-Now, it is coding.
-I'd love to learn about new things and new people :)
+Tracy here, I like learning about new and exciting things in life.
+Never stops chanllenging yourself!